Joined Stern 2005

 Leonard N. Stern School of Business

 44 West Fourth Street, 7-100A

 New York, NY 10012

 Professor Howard's primary research focus is on negotiations, with an emphasis on the interaction between a person's identity and the social context.
 She examines how the views that people hold of themselves (e.g., a view of oneself as powerful or a view of oneself as connected to others) impact their negotiated outcomes and their satisfaction with work groups.
-Her research also explores the role of self-control in organizational settings (e.g., in achieving optimal negotiation outcomes, and in persisting at frustrating, difficult tasks).
+Recent research explores the role of advice seeking in negotiations (e.g., how advice may influence our performance).

 Ph.D., Social Psychology

 M.A., Social Psychology